Logo

 • Using realistic content in behavioral tests evokes a favorable reaction from the test-takers.

-• The potential for adverse impact in terms of gender, age and ethnicity are lowest in behavioral assessments because of the use of job-relevant content.
+• The potential for adverse impact in terms of gender, age and ethnicity is lowest in behavioral assessments because of the use of job-relevant content.

-• Behavioral evaluation tools are based on fictitious but real-life scenarios relating to the job and organization.
+• Behavioral evaluation tools are based on real-life scenarios relating to the job and organization.
 Therefore, they are customizable as per requirement.

-• Behavioral assessments offer candidates rich insights into the organization and the role for which they are applying.
-They offer candidates a ‘realistic preview’ that can be used by them to better understand their likely experience at the organization and the organization’s attractiveness.
+• These assessments offer candidates rich insights into the organization and the role for which they are applying.

-• It could also reduce turnover in the longer run, as the candidates are likely to have more precise and more realistic expectations about their role.
+• It could also reduce turnover in the long run, as the candidates are likely to have more precise and realistic expectations about their roles.

 Disadvantages